More social and affordable housing at Waterloo

 Renewal of the Waterloo Estate

 NSW Land and Housing Corporation (LAHC) is working across government and with the community to renew Waterloo’s essential social housing infrastructure, and deliver housing supply in a vibrant place to live, work and visit that is close to jobs and transport.

 The Waterloo Renewal Project will enhance the strength and diversity of Waterloo, a unique urban village on Gadigal Land.

 The renewal will deliver new homes, community places, and green spaces that prioritise the health and wellbeing of social housing residents and more sustainable mixed communities.

 The project is underpinned by the following objectives:

-- More and better homes: build more and better social housing in mixed communities to meet the needs of residents now and in the future.
+- New and better social housing: deliver more and better social housing in mixed communities to meet the needs of residents now and in the future.

-- Positive social outcomes for residents: create a place that supports residents’ health and wellbeing, and sensitively manages impacts on existing residents.
+- Positive outcomes for residents: create a place that supports residents’ health and wellbeing, and sensitively manages change over time.

-- Aboriginal outcomes: support and enhance positive outcomes for the Redfern- Waterloo Aboriginal and Torres Strait Islander community through planning, delivery and operations.
+- Outcomes for Aboriginal people: prioritise outcomes for the Redfern- Waterloo Aboriginal and Torres Strait Islander community through planning, delivery and operations.

 - An authentic sense of place: building on Waterloo's past and current strengths to create an authentic, distinctive and welcoming place.

-- Strong partnerships: collaborate with the community, not-for-profit and private sectors to deliver great housing, place and social outcomes.
+- Strong collaboration: collaborate with the community, not-for-profit and private sectors to deliver social and housing outcomes.

 Modern new housing

-LAHC is renewing the Waterloo Estate to increase and accelerate the supply of new social, affordable and private housing, to give more people access to a place to call home.
+LAHC is renewing the Waterloo Estate to help address the housing crisis, to give more people access to a place to call home.

-The future social homes will be modern and well-designed, and replace the existing older social housing located on the site.
+The future homes will be modern and well-designed, and replace the existing older social housing located on the site.